TautvydasVck/Teltonika_event-reporting-testing/README.md

 ### Creating event data
 To quickly get all event types and subtypes you can send a GET request to device's API endpoint `/api/services/events_reporting/options`. *To use this endpoint provide Bearer token in header.*
 ### Creating triggers
-An example of test configuration can be found in [event-config.json](/event-config.json) file.
+- An example of test configuration can be found in [event-config.json](/event-config.json) file.
 That file is created for RUTX11 with FW: RUTX_R_00.07.04.2.
 When creating triggers for another device with same FW you can reuse most (maybe even all) of the triggers from the example file.
+- If trigger is a restart always set `wait-time`.
+If not than a trigger will be sent when the device is restarting and the test will fail.
+Also always set `retrieve-token:"1"`.
+If not than after the restart test will continue with wrong old API token and following API requests will fail.
+- If durring a trigger there is some sort of a network restart it is recommended to set `wait-time`.
+If not than a trigger will be sent when network interface is not ready and the test will fail.
+- If a package is needed to trigger the event.
+Than use an API request to install.
+It is recommended to set `wait-time`.
 ## File, Folder structure
 - [**event-report-test.py**](event-report-test.py) -> main program file
 - [**structure.json**](structure.json) -> JSON configuration file structure